 I took a break from blogging.
 I stopped writing about it and shuttered the few blogs I had left.
 Blogging had become such a dirty word to me that I wanted nothing to do with it.
 I had become so confused that I no longer knew how I felt about blogging anymore.

 But recently, my heart has been warming from all the honest people coming out of the woodwork in support of blogging, especially post-pandemic.
-I’m back to researching and trying new things again, all in the effort to figure out formulas that can easily be used to make money with a blog.
+I’m back to researching and trying new things again, all to figure out formulas that can easily be used to make money with a blog.

 Blogging is the real deal and one of the most rewarding ways to make money online.
 But it’s not passive, as much as people want to convince you that it is.
 You are a writer, digital marketing professional, graphic designer, social media manager, web developer, and business owner, all in one.